Career TEAM exists to accelerate the human condition.

 In 2016, in addition to developing on demand learning modules for youth and adult populations, the company began authoring customized on-line deliverables for special needs populations.
 Career TEAM, in partnership with Cross Sector Consulting, contracted with the Connecticut Department of Mental Health & Addition Services (DMHAS) to create a Training & Technical Service Center (TTASC) to increase prevention efforts, strengthen staff member expertise and improve the quality & relevance of the field of prevention.
 This included a new LMS digital system for accessing prevention content and documenting training participation.
 Career TEAM took the lead on website development and the creation of a technology platform to access training related content and custom content conversion.

-Later that year, Career Team joined forces with a veteran public safety net administrator, Clarence H. Carter to serve Government Programs for the Company.
+Later that year, Career Team engaged the services of veteran public safety net administrator, Clarence H. Carter to serve Government Programs for the Company.
 Carter brought a 20+ year history of experience in managing large and complex government safety net programs and agencies at the federal, state and local levels of government to Career TEAM, having served a President, four governors and a Mayor in cabinet and sub-cabinet appointments.
-Carter leads the effort to apply the technology, innovation and heart for service of Career TEAM to assist public safety net agencies and community based organizations in growing the capacity of diverse economically, socially and developmentally vulnerable populations.
+Before taking a role in the current administration, Carter assisted in the effort to apply the technology, innovation and heart for service of Career TEAM to assist public safety net agencies and community based organizations in growing the capacity of diverse economically, socially and developmentally vulnerable populations.

 In 2017, EDGE continued to build its reputation as a national technology leader and is pioneering the use of Virtual Reality-VR in career coaching.
 As VR continues to be one of fastest growing technologies being utilized in nearly every industry, Career TEAM has made the investment to convert their training materials into this new exciting delivery model.
 This new VR platform will be used to assist candidates overcome the fear of interviewing by creating a real life virtual customer service experience in a full 360-degree immersion.

-The firm has also begun creating custom Customer Relationship Manager (CRM) solutions for government partners including Regional Boards in Framingham, MA and Community Action Agencies like Human Resources Agency of New Britain, CT.
+The firm has also begun creating custom Customer Relationship Manager (CRM) solutions for government partners including Michigan Works, Delaware Department of Labor, Regional Boards in Framingham, MA and Community Action Agencies like Human Resources Agency of New Britain, CT.

-Career TEAM continues to introduce game changing content offerings with the addition of new modules and releasing a new edition of their best-selling, Career EDGE Professional Development curriculum.
-This new online version and companion Career Edge Learning Management System was purchased by the Washington DC Department of Employment Services (DOES) to serve 25,000 summer youth over 800 work sites.
-The nationally recognized Platform to Employment program also received a digital overhaul and is converted into an online course.
-This will allow all current, in-class participants to receive extra assistance but also allow a more cost effective P2E model for mass consumption.
+In 2018, Career TEAM continued to introduce game changing content offerings with the addition of new coaching modules and releasing a new edition of their best-selling, Career EDGE Professional Development curriculum.
+This new online version and companion Career Edge Learning Management System was purchased by the Washington DC Department of Employment Services (DOES) to serve 15,000 summer youth over 800 work sites.
+The nationally recognized Platform to Employment (P2E) program also received a digital overhaul and is converted into an online course.
+This allowed all current, in-class participants to receive extra assistance but also allow a more cost effective P2E model for mass consumption.

 Looking ahead, Career TEAM will continue serving all types of job seekers and employers using the best processes, content and technology tools in order to continue Accelerating the Human Condition…